-Harriet is a first year trainee at Rollits in Hull.
-Her current seat is in the Property department.
-Below is Harriet's blog about what it is like to be a trainee at Rollits!
+Harriet is a second year trainee at Rollits in Hull.
+Her current seat is in the company & commercial department.

 July 2018 - I can’t believe that I only have one more month in the Property department!
 I feel like the time I have spent in my second seat has flown by.
 This last month has involved me working closely with the second group of work experience students which has been really enjoyable.
 It has been a good experience to answer their questions about training contracts at Rollits and give them an insight into the work that a trainee undertakes.
 I have also been able to accompany the Planning team on a planning inquiry which was an exciting opportunity for me to experience something completely new.
 I have also been very busy this month with a number of first registration matters in relation to both commercial and residential property in addition to assisting in the process of sales and purchases.
 I have been able to undertake some work in relation to secured lending and I feel like my experience of the Property department has broadened over the last month.
 I am looking forward to my final month in this department and gaining even more experience before I move seats.